Skip to main content

 8. Digital Transformation vs Digital Selling

-• Customers are prospects
+• Customers are prospects who have not yet bought from you

 Back to Top